aligamaljk/salary/README.md

 >Salary this is a website that solves a problem how to calculate the salary and know the number of working hours and the number of days of absence and add a new employee this is by uploading the xlsx file and I can calculate

 ## Features
+- The site provides Arabic and English language
 - Can upload .xls file
 - Calculates the number of working hours
 - It counts the days of absence